allysonw/dental-cms/spec-js.md

 # Specifications for the Rails with jQuery Assessment

 Specs:
-- [x] Use jQuery for implementing new requirements
+- [X] Use jQuery for implementing new requirements

 - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
   * Show page for Treatment Plans is rendered with jQuery and ASM.
 The user can sift through a patient's Treatment Plans by clicking a 'Next' button on the Treatment Plan show page, with the next Treatment Plan being fetched and rendered via JQuery/AJAX.

-- [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [X] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
   * The Patients index page is rendered using jQuery and an Active Model Serialization JSON backend.
+  * URL: /patients

 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
   * A Treatment Plan has_many Treatments.
 When a Treatment Plan is rendered on the Treatment Plan show page via AJAX, it also renders associated Treatments.